ferrilab/bitvec/book/data-structures/bitslice.md

 The simplest way to create a `BitSlice` reference is to borrow it from ordinary Rust data.
-The [`BitView`] trait, available in the [prelude], implements methods on the supported unsigned integers, all[^1] arrays of them, and their slices.
+The [`BitView`] trait, available in the [prelude], implements methods on the supported unsigned integers, all arrays of them, and their slices.

 ```rust
 use bitvec::prelude::*;